Lawn Care For Beginners (in 13 Easy Steps)

 Manual dethatcher raking glass clippings

-Thatch removal is another spa treatment for your lawn.
-Thatch is the layer of dead and living organic matter that accumulates between the soil’s surface and the grass blades (it’s kind of like dandruff on your scalp, but on your lawn).
+Thatch is the layer of dead and living organic matter that accumulates between the soil’s surface and the grass blades (it’s kind of like dandruff on your scalp but on your lawn).
+Like aeration, thatch removal is a part of basic lawn care.

 Warm-season grasses: The best time to dethatch warm-season grass is late spring through early summer.